Sturben7/WHSTechNotes/journal.md

 i dont have any plans for the break
 # January 6, 2026
 over the winter i used my computer and phone

+# January 12, 2026
+Autcraft was created to solve the problem of bullying in minecaft by being a highly moderated and welcoming to new people.